 OutSystems also offers the Users API to perform end user management programmatically.
 Use the API to write your own applications for managing Registered Users or for exposing APIs to external systems through Web Services.

-If you use an external authentication method (e.g., Active Directory or SAML 2.0) to authenticate end users, you do not need to create these users manually.
+If you use an external authentication method (for example, Active Directory or SAML 2.0) to authenticate end users, you don't need to create these users manually.
 Instead, these users are created automatically in the OutSystems database on their first login.

 Check End Users Authentication for more information on external authentication methods.